About

 The LiK Study was established by Professor Tilman Brück as a project funded by the German Volkswagen Foundation from 2010 till 2012.
 The project included several institutions in Central Asia and Europe with the German Institute for Economic Research (DIW Berlin) as the consortium leader.

 In the period 2013-2015, Wave 4 was funded by DFID and IZA as a part of the Growth and Labour Market-Low Income Country (GLM-LIC) Programme.
-The consortium included the Stockholm International Peace Research Institute (SIPRI) as the lead institution, the University of Central Asia (UCA) as the main Kyrgyz partner, and several research institutions from Asia, Europe, and North America.
+The consortium included the Stockholm International Peace Research Institute (SIPRI) as the lead institution, the University of Central Asia (UCA) as the main Kyrgyz partner, and several academic and research institutions from Asia, Europe, and North America.
 Since then, the study has been hosted by the Leibniz Institute of Vegetable and Ornamental Crops (IGZ) for Waves 5 and 6 and has received funding from UN-FAO, IFPRI and, internally, from IGZ and UCA.
+The 7th wave was managed by ISDC – International Security and Development Center and UCA, and funded by the Asian Development Bank, and the World Bank.

-The first five waves of the LiK survey were collected by the company Sotseconik; the sixth wave was collected by the survey company SIAR Consult.
+The first five waves of the LiK survey were collected by the company Sotseconik; the sixth and seventh waves were collected by the survey company SIAR Consult.
 Both companies are long-established and reputable companies providing services in Kyrgyzstan and other Central Asian countries.

 Data Access